 Announcing the Sassafras Award for Excellence in Environmental Writing

-The Sassafras Award for Excellence in Environmental Writing is a newly-established award of $3,000 that extends the Ozark Society Foundation’s history of publishing books that educate the public on conservation issues.
+The Sassafras Award for Excellence in Environmental Writing is an award that extends the Ozark Society’s history of publishing books that educate the public on conservation issues.
 Goals of the competition include:

 - To recognize high-quality literary work with environmental, conservation, and/or nature-related themes